-Java Modules and New Features (Java 11+): Lab Setup Instructions (Standard on Windows OS: Java 11 and Eclipse)
+Java Modules and New Features (Java 11+): Lab Setup Instructions (Windows OS: Java 11 and Eclipse)

 Below are the standard requirements for this course.
 If you have any questions or issues, please contact us.

 Important Note: Student lab files are required on each computer used for the course.
 The links for these are not in this lab setup, and you should receive them separately.

 - It’s a good idea to keep downloaded software install files on the machines during the class in case of problems that require a re-install.

 - Cloning a setup is generally not a problem.
 If it is, we’ll mention it in the software section (for example, much of the IBM/RAD-WAS software can be problematic in this regard).

 Each student and the instructor shall have a workstation that fulfills the listed requirements.

 - Required: Intel-compatible processor (with reasonably recent hardware).

 - Disk Space: Free disk space for software installs (generally minimum 2GB)